Knowledge workers write more in a day than college students do across an entire term.

-- 3 different Skype chats = 300 informal, chatty words.
+- 3 different Slack chats = 300 informal, chatty words.

 Back to email.
 Compose three long messages, revising copy in a marketing campaign that will launch next month.
 Check on Hipchat to see what engineering is working on – the chatter goes on non-stop between Boston and Ukraine.

 - 3 emails = 600 thoughtfully crafted words.